 Want to take advantage of the incredible museums in London?
 By far the most interesting museums for kids are close by in Kensington.
 Take a trip to the Museum of Science & Technology where there are lots of hands on activities, as well as informative displays.
 Watch some science films in the huge Imax theatre, take a virtual reality into space accompanied by UK astronaut Tim Peake, discover how steam power revolutionized industry and think like a scientist in the Wonderlab.

 Once you have exhausted the activities at the Science Museum, simply head over the road to the Natural History Museum for a look at the stunning creatures past and present who populate our world, from the tiniest insects to massive mammals such as dinosaurs.
 Take a look at beautiful fauna and flora, discover the secrets of meteorites and venomous creatures as well as the earliest humans to live in Britain.
-Interesting fact is London famous shopping destination is very near to Kensington to satisfy your shopping spree anytime.

 Want to take a look at some living animals?
 Then head for London Zoo.
 This is one of the oldest zoos in the world and has featured in many films including Harry Potter & the Philosopher’s Stone.
 The famous scene in the reptile house took place here.
 While at the zoo, you can spend some time in the Land of the Lions and Tiger Territory.